avengerandy/RewriteDagger/README.md

 - test coverage: Since the rewritten code does not belong to the original code in the project, for most test coverage tools, the original code in the project is not actually executed.
 - readability: People who read the test program must understand all of the tested target to understand the side effects of each rewriting rule.

+# Conclusion

+RewriteDagger is not intended to be a modern, full-featured mocking framework.
+It trades strict structure and advanced language features for simplicity, zero-extension deployment, and compatibility with legacy PHP systems (environments that may still run on PHP 4/5).

+This design inevitably introduces complexity in the rewritten code, and prevents the use of certain newer PHP features or AST-based tooling.
+However, for teams dealing with legacy codebases where the original source cannot be modified safely, RewriteDagger provides a practical, low-friction shielding layer that enables testing without invasive refactoring.

 # Inspire